armbian/config/README.md

-# Armbian config
+# Armbian configuration utility

-Utility for configuring your board and install various services.

-It comes with Armbian (from 5.27) by default.
-Login as super user and type:
+Utility for configuring your board, adjust services and install applications.
+It comes with Armbian by default.
+Login and type:

 	armbian-config